 Who We Are

-The college’s distinguished professors and their graduate students aggressively pursue vital, interdisciplinary research that is making a dramatic impact on teaching and learning, education policy, and leadership in all education disciplines.
-By partnering with public schools and communities across the state, UF education faculty engage in novel scholarship and research activities that enhance “whole school“ improvement, student achievement, early-childhood readiness, teacher preparation and retention, and classroom technology advances.
+The college’s distinguished professors and their graduate students aggressively pursue vital, interdisciplinary research that is helping to transform teaching and learning, education policy, and leadership in all education disciplines.
+By partnering with public schools and communities across the state and beyond, UF education faculty engage in novel scholarship and research activities that enhance “whole school” improvement, student achievement, early-childhood readiness, teacher preparation and retention, and classroom technology advances.
 COE faculty in 2016 held research grants worth an all-time high of $97 million, a 12 percent increase over the previous year.

-Teaching is just one of several career paths that UF education students can choose from: Nearly 1,700 students are enrolled on campus in 18 bachelor’s and advanced degree programs, within eight academic specialties: • Counselor Education • Educational Administration & Policy • Education Technology • K-12 Education • Literacy Studies • Research and Evaluation Methods.• School Psychology • Special Education and Early Childhood Studies • Student Personnel in Higher Education.
+Teaching is one of several career paths that UF education students can choose from.
+Nearly 1,500 students are enrolled on campus in 28 bachelor’s and advanced degree programs, within nine academic specialties: • K-12 Curriculum and Instruction • Counselor Education • Early Childhood Education • Educational Leadership • Higher Education Administration • Research and Evaluation Methods • School Psychology • Special Education and Early Childhood Studies • Student Personnel in Higher Education.

 Schools & Program Areas

 - School of Human Development and Organizational Studies in Education

 - School of Special Education, School Psychology and Early Childhood Studies

 - Curriculum, Teaching & Teacher Education • Education Technology • Elementary Education • English Education • ESOL/Bilingual Education • Language Arts & Children’s Literature • Literacy & the Arts • Mathematics Education • Reading Education • Science & Environmental Education • SITE: Alternative Certification • Social Studies Education • Teacher Leadership for School Improvement • UFTeach • Unified Elementary ProTeach